Notice to NARA Researchers and FOIA Requesters

 - Be as specific as possible with regard to names, titles, dates, places, events, subjects, recipients, or agency component(s) or offices likely to maintain records that are of interest to you.

-The more specific you are about the records or types of records you want, the more likely it will be that our archivists will be able to locate those records.
+The more specific you are about the records or types of records you want, the more likely it will be that our archivists will be able to locate those records for you.

 - Be aware the FOIA does not require us to do research for you, analyze data, answer written questions, or create records in order to respond to a request.